Bowerman Mile

-The Bowerman Mile is a prestigious and historic mile race for elite middle distance runners held annually at the Prefontaine Classic in Eugene, Oregon.
+The Bowerman Mile is a mile race for elite middle distance runners held annually at the Prefontaine Classic in Eugene, Oregon.

 Along with Oslo's Dream Mile and New York's Wanamaker Mile, the Bowerman Mile is among the world's premier track mile races, and one of the few examples of a major international mile race, since the 1500 meters is the much more common event.

 The Bowerman Mile, and the Prefontaine Classic as a whole, is famous for its "Hayward Magic", where the crowds and energy of Hayward Field push competitors to fast times.
 In fact, between the Bowerman Mile and other mile races held at the University of Oregon, Hayward Field has seen more than 500 sub-four minute mile clockings, the most of any facility in the world.

 History

 The Prefontaine Classic began in 1973, as a Hayward Restoration meeting.
 Two years later, the meet was officially founded and was set to be named the "Bowerman Classic" after University of Oregon Coach Bill Bowerman.

 However, following Steve Prefontaine's death in 1975, the meeting's name was switched to the Prefontaine Classic in honor of him.

 The Prefontaine Classic has held mile races since 1975, but the Bowerman Mile was not established until 2000, where Bill Bowerman's name would find a place to be honored.